AkshatBhatnagar29/selfprunednn/README.md

 * Maintains **almost identical accuracy** to baseline
 * Achieves **~73% pruning**
 * Provides the best **balance between performance and compression**
+* Choose lambda which is the elbow point.

 ---